DrHB/icecube-2nd-place/README.md

        DIV_FINAL 25 \
        EMA true \

-#the results will be stored in the folder B_MODEL_32FT2
+# The results will be stored in the folder B_MODEL_32FT2
-#for the 4th epoch we will resume the training from the checkpoint
+# For the 4th epoch, we will resume training from the checkpoint
 python train.py config.json \
        MODEL DeepIceModel \
        MODEL_KWARGS.dim 384 \